-Opening hours (term time only) Monday Tuesday Wednesday 09.00 - 20.00 09.00 - 20.00
+Opening hours (term time only) Monday 09.00 - 20.00

-time only) 09.00 - 20.00

-Wednesday

 09.00 - 20.00

+Tuesday 09.00 - 20.00

+Wednesday 09.00 - 20.00

 Thursday 09.00 - 20.00

 Friday 09.00 - 18.00

-Staffed hours Monday 09.00 - 17.00
+Staffed hours Monday 09.30 - 17.30

-Tuesday 09.00 - 17.00
+Tuesday 09.30 - 17.30

-Wednesday 09.00 - 17.00
+Wednesday 09.30 - 17.30

-Thursday 10.00 - 18.00
+Thursday 09.30 - 17.30

-Friday 09.00 - 17.00
+Friday 09.30 - 17.30

 The IT staff do not have fixed times when they offer student facing support.
 You can ask for assistance at any time staff are available, but you are also welcome to arrange a time with them in advance.

 Equipment Loan The Art School DSLR cameras and tripods are available for loan from Reception, as is a projector.
 Items must be returned to Reception by the end of the day.

-A photographic lighting kit is avait is other equipment including mer graphics tablet, another projecto and so forth.
-This is not a compre r, card readers, cables, adaptors
+is other equipment including me ailable for loan from IT Services, as edia players, an audio amplifier, a or, card readers, cables, adaptors

-and it would be best to discuss your needs with the IT staff on a project by project basis.
+and so forth.
+This is not a comprehensive list of what is available and it would be best to discuss your needs with the IT staff on a project by project basis.
 All equipment loaned by IT is provided on a first come first served basis and may be booked in advance.
 Any equipment that is damaged or lost whilst in your care must be replaced, and should not to be taken off Art School premises under any circumstances.
 Printing & photocopying Multifunction Printers/Photocopiers are located in the Computer Room, Library and Foundation building.
 Print jobs sent to the "CGLAS Follow Me" queue can be retrieved from any of those machines.
 The printers can also scan to email, although you will typically find the flatbed scanners offer you greater control over the result.
 You can associate your ID card with the printer card reader in order to expedite logging in to retrieve your jobs, but you can also log in by entering your network account credentials directly on the touchscreen.
 The printers will handle a variety of paper types and thicknesses, but non-standard papers and acetates should always be fed via the bypass tray, and please consult the IT staff first.
 You can top up the balance of your print account at Reception.
 Saving your work You are ultimately responsible for saving and backing up your work.
 If you would like advice on saving / backing up, please ask the IT staff.
 Please do not store files you need on the open access machines.
 If you do this the file is at risk of deletion should the machine fail, and you will not be able to access your files without also having access to that particular computer.
 Network storage shares are provided to allow secure, short term storage of your data on the network, thus making it accessible from all campus computers.
 Use of this will be covered in greater detail in the IT induction.